 Excellent behaviour for learning is absolutely vital if students are to make good progress and succeed.
 The school has a clear set of expectations and routines which all students and staff are expected to follow.
 These are simple, and focused on ensuring we are all able to work and learn in an environment which is safe and effective for learning.
-Click here to see a copy of our Behaviour Policy and click here to see the COVID-19 addendum to the Behaviour Policy.

 We strongly believe that effective behaviour for learning is achieved through the development and promotion of positive relationships between all members of our school community and our Orchard Oath, which we expect both students and staff to follow to, encapsulates this commitment.
 Our Orchard Oath, Work Hard, Be Kind, Be Responsible also has its basis in the fundamental British Values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.